 Millions of people have chosen the Magic Eraser water stains ceiling method to get rid of tough brown water stains.
 I had first applied the bleach method, but bleach released nasty fumes.
 Therefore, I don’t recommend the first method.

-Condensation stains on ceiling
+Condensation stains on the ceiling

-The main cause of ceiling condensation stains:
+The main cause of ceiling moisture:

 How to fix this problem?